 - Click on the domain name you want to add the MX record to.

-- Click on DNS Records on the left.
+- Click on Manage DNS Records in the DNS column.

 - In the drop-down menu under Type, select MX.

 - Host is generally left blank, but if your host has specified that you need to add something here please do so.
 Please note that we do not use the @-sign (@ is a substitute for blank)

 - Fill in the Answer field.
 This is generally the mail server that is redirecting your mail.